bendem/cf-dyndns-worker/README.md

 * `ipv4` (the new ipv4)
 * `ipv6` (the new ipv6)
 * `password` (the password you chose in the step above)

+## Notes

+I recommend setting the `DOMAIN` secret to a random subdomain and then pointing a CloudFlare proxied CNAME to it.
+That way, it is harder to find out what your home IP is.